pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 This configuration sets up environment variables for the names and locations of various network and security resources, such as resource group, virtual network, subnets, network security groups, firewall, application gateway, route table, identity, virtual machine, AKS cluster, and ACR registry.

 > [!Note]
-> Since the Azure container registry has a globally unique FQDN name, you need to assign a distinct value to the **ACR_NAME** environment variable, else the ACR deployment will fail.
+> Since the Azure container registry requires a globally unique FQDN name, you need to assign a unique value to the **ACR_NAME** environment variable, else the ACR deployment will fail.
+You could for instance use your corporate signum, which is hopefully unique enough.

 ````bash
 HUB_RG=rg-hub